iflix/swift-style-guide/README.md

   return Database.contacts.count
 }
 ```

+Also do not include Xcode generated comments header, that information can be taken out of git, and we don't have copyright concerns because the code is not opensoure.

 ### Minimal Imports

 Keep imports minimal.
 For example, don't import `UIKit` when importing `Foundation` will suffice.